 As solid walls let out twice the heat as cavity walls, getting solid walls insulated will save a considerable amount on energy bills.
 However, the initial outlay for the insulation is much higher for solid walls than for cavity walls.

-Typically, the cost of cavity wall insulation can be recouped in around five years and so will be worth the outlay for most homeowners.
+Typically, the cost of cavity wall insulation can be recouped in two to three years and so will be worth the outlay for most homeowners.

 Double-glazed windows have two sheets of glass that are typically 16mm apart.
 This creates an insulating area of air between the two panes that helps to keep heat in.